The following article uses options that are available starting with the Professional edition and project type.

-If we build again, Advanced Installer will try to translate the “Features” localizable strings; the main feature's Title and Description, but it won't have translations for them so it will default to English.
+If we build again, Advanced Installer will try to translate the “Features” localizable strings; the main feature's Title and Description, but it won't have translations for them so the Localization IDs will be displayed instead.

 Advanced Installer translated almost all the texts, only that in certain cases - like the product name - it just didn't have the corresponding German or Chinese string.
 So we have to help it with a Translation Dictionary.